Our Idea Worth Sharing

 In the autumn of 2008, Kunal Amin, a final year student at the University of Warwick, decided to approach TED about organising an event at the University itself.
 Since the request coincided with the developmental stages of the TEDx initiative, it was granted, and Warwick hosted one of the very first TEDx-like events in February 2009.
 Since then TEDxWarwick has been held every spring, growing in scale and depth year-on-year.
-Having been held in lecture theatres in 2010 and 2011, the 2012, 2013 and 2014 conferences were held in the internationally renowned Butterworth Hall, located in the Warwick Arts Centre.
+Having been held in lecture theatres in 2010 and 2011, our main conferences since 2012 have been held in the internationally renowned Butterworth Hall, located in the Warwick Arts Centre.

-The 2017 organising team is led by two main coordinators and comprised of seven sub-teams - Content, Marketing, Corporate Relations, Creative, Technical, Publications and Operations, each fully dedicated to making TEDxWarwick 2017 a resounding success.
-The TEDxWarwick Licensee for 2017 is Ken Punter, staff at University of Warwick.
+The 2018 organising team is led by two main coordinators and comprised of seven sub-teams - Content, Marketing, Corporate Relations, Creative, Technical, Publications and Operations, each fully dedicated to making TEDxWarwick 2018 a resounding success.
+The TEDxWarwick Licensee for 2018 is Ken Punter, staff at the University of Warwick.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organised events that bring people together to share a TED-like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organised events are branded TEDx, where x = independently organised TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organised.
 (Subject to certain rules and regulations.)